Javascript is not enabled.

 5. Magnesium

-Magnesium, a mineral that plays an essential role in nerve transmission, has multiple effects on the nervous system.
-It may help prevent migraines and depression, and some evidence suggests it protects against chronic pain, anxiety and stroke.
+Magnesium, a mineral that plays an essential role in communication between nerve cells, has multiple effects on the nervous system.
+It may help prevent migraines and depression, and some research suggests it might even help slow brain shrinkage with age.

 6. Omega-3 fatty acids